 Just look at open-source communities like GitHub, founded on the principles of sharing knowledge and working together.
 GitHub is a favorite tool among developers, where they can collaborate on projects ranging from lightweight software to entirely new programming languages and frameworks.
 And thanks to our developers’ group efforts on platforms like this, we’ve got technology some of us could have never dreamed of (Bluetooth bike locks, anyone?).

 At the end of the day on Fridays, your devs are probably headed out (for tacos, etc.) with the best of them.
 It’s also quite possible that they’ve been making creative contributions to open-source communities for years, and that these communities help drive their creativity and passion.

 Myth #3 – Developers need stronger management to meet hours limits

 So you’ve got the right people in your developers’ seats; they’re creative, passionate, and they know their stuff.
-Now we need them to make some software updates, and the client’s budget is 30 hours.
+Now you need them to make some software updates, and the customer's budget is 30 hours.
 No problem, right?

 Well, not so fast.
 While perhaps your developer could make the updates in 30 hours, they might be hesitant to promise it.
 But why?

-Of course, this isn’t always possible.
+Of course, starting over isn’t always possible.
 But compromise is good: be patient when asking for time estimates, understand what causes delays, and allow for experimentation.
 (Not to mention, be flexible on the occasions when it is possible to start over).
-With this approach, you’ll not only come to a better understanding of one another; you’ll also help foster the creativity that’s so vital to keeping your developers passionate and continuing to create great solutions for your company.
+With this approach, you’ll not only come to a better understanding of one another, you’ll also help foster the creativity that’s so vital to keeping your developers passionate and continuing to create great solutions for your company.

-Want to see what our developers are up to?
-Check out our latest updates on the blog, or request a demo to see what IntelAgree can do for you.
+And hey – want to see what our developers are up to?
+Check out our contract management software, IntelAgree.
+Request a demo here!